Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

-The Arizona Diamondbacks, including Alek Thomas (.367 batting average in his past 10 games), battle starter Fernando Cruz and the Cincinnati Reds at Chase Field, Saturday at 8:10 PM ET.
+The Arizona Diamondbacks, including Alek Thomas (.323 batting average in his past 10 games), battle starter Graham Ashcraft and the Cincinnati Reds at Chase Field, Sunday at 4:10 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-5 with an RBI) against the Reds.
+He had a hitless showing in his last game (0-for-4) against the Reds.

 Alek Thomas Game Info & Props vs. the Reds